kingluddite/web-dev-notes/full-stack/wesbos/120n-fullstack-adv-react-graphql/05-accounts-auth-permissions/06-backend-password-reset-flow.md

 ![server output showing our new User with encrypted password, resetToken, and the reset token expiry](https://i.imgur.com/1lBvxvl.png)

-* Server output showing our new User with encrypted password, resetToken, and the reset token expiry
+* Server output showing our new `User` with:
+    - encrypted password
+    - resetToken
+    - and the resetTokenExpiry
 * **note** `resetToken` is the `token` we want to work with

 ## We aren't working with sending the email yet
 * So until we work with the email let's wire this slightly different
-    - We will pause the `requestReset`, code up the actual reset portion of the requestReset and then we'll come back and work on sending email
+    - We will pause the `requestReset`, code up the actual reset portion of the `requestReset` and then we'll come back and work on sending email

 ## Open up prisma.io
 * Find your user with a reset token